kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 - For each pod set resource in a Workload, a ClusterQueue can only borrow quota for one flavor.

+You can influence some semantics of flavor selection and borrowing by setting a [`flavorFungibility`](/docs/concepts/cluster_queue#FlavorFungibility) in ClusterQueue.

 ### Borrowing example

 Assume you created the following two ClusterQueues: